RESOStandards/uli-service/README.md

 ```
 to login to your app as admin.

+### Developing with a non-localhost setup

+You need to edit the docker-compose.yml file and uncomment the SERVER_HOST lines.
+Make sure the value given is that of your development server.

 ### How to make use of the token generated from token management

 The generated token can be clubbed with any API in the authorization header prefixed by the keyword: `ApiKey`.